Black Sheep Vets is a pet veterinary practice in Louth, Lincolnshire.

 We have been advised by DEFRA that there is a possibility that pet passports issued in UK will not be valid after BREXIT.
 However as this has been delayed to end October, current EU passports are still valid.

-The blood test would be 1 month after the vaccination.
+The blood test would be 30 days or more after the vaccination.

 You will only be able to travel 3 months after passing the rabies blood test, NOT THE DATE OF VACCINATION so if you are planning to travel, please be aware if everything goes well, you are still looking at a delay of 4 months!!

 Identity chips: All dogs are required by law to be chipped and registered from 8 weeks of age.
-If you have not updated or have lost your dog's chip details, then contact us to scan your dog to read the number.
+If you have not updated or have lost your dog's chip details, then contact us to scan your pet to read the number.

 Lilies, daffodils, onions and garlic, chocolate, artificial sweeteners (xylitol):

 Lilies and cats DO NOT go together and even a brush against the pollen can cause severe fatal kidney damage.
 If you want to have lily flowers, all pollen parts should be removed before your cat comes in contact.

 Artificial sweeteners in chewing gum and toothpaste are highly toxic to dogs and will cause a severe lowered blood sugar resulting in collapse and coma